vshotarov/lamya/docs/source/themes.rst

   what customization options are available
 - :doc:`default-theme` - a description of the supported theme options for the default pygeon theme
+- :doc:`custom-or-no-theme` - a description of how to create custom themes or building websites without one

 .. toctree::
    :hidden:

    theme-framework
    default-theme
+   custom-or-no-theme